SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

 This page describes columns definitions for the Ancient Microbiome list.

-All fields must be lower case (except sample name).
 Spaces should be replaced with underscores.
 Optional fields (e.g. Sample Age), can be filled with `NA` to indicate 'no reported value'.

 Sample columns are as follows: